-To dress the fracture, a roller is applied, commencing at the hand and extending a little above the elbow; two firm splints of pasteboard (not soaked in water), are to be next applied; compresses of linen, flannel, or tow, being interposed, to fill up the spaces between the splint and arm: the roller being brought down over these splints secures them in their situation; the thumb being uppermost may be left projecting out between the splints, as an indication that no rotatory motion has displaced the fragments.
-The splints used in dressing all fractures of the fore-arm, should be long enough to extend from the elbow to the extremities of the fingers, and a little wider than the broadest part of the arm.
-They should be long, in order to confine the fingers from moving, by which irritation would be occasioned, and possibly a displacement of the fragments, because the muscles moving the fingers, are situated on the fore-arm; and they should be broad, because the roller passed round narrow splints would press the fragments together, and thus by diminishing the interesseous space, greatly impede the motions of the limb: for the same reason the roller first passed round the arm should not be drawn tight over the place of fracture.
-The compresses placed on each side of the arm, being pressed by the splints upon the soft parts situated between the bones, force them between the two bones and thus obviate the inconvenience alluded to: All that remains, is to place the arm in a sling.
+To dress the fracture a roller is applied, commencing at the hand and extending a little above the elbow; two firm splints of pasteboard (not soaked in water), are to be next applied ; compresses of linen, flannel, or tow, being interposed, to fill up the spaces between the splint and arm : the roller being brought down over these splints secures them in their situation; the thumb being uppermost may be left projecting out between the splints, as an indication that no rotatory motion has displaced the fragments.
+The splints used in dressing all fractures of the fore arm, should be long enough to extend from the elbow to the extremities of the fingers, and a little wider than the broadest part of the arm.
+They should be long, in order to confine the fingers from moving, by which irritation would be occasioned, and possibly a displacement of the fragments, because the muscles moving the fingers, are situated on the fore arm; and they should be broad, because the roller passed round narrow splints would press the fragments together, and thus by diminishing the interosseous space, greatly impede the motions of the limb: for the same reason the roller first passed round the arm should not be drawn tight over the place of fracture.
+The compresses placed on each side of the arm, being pressed by the splints upon the soft parts situated between the bones, force them between the two bones and thus obviate the inconvenience alluded to: all that remains, is to place the arm in a sling.
 After a week or ten days, the dressings should be removed and the part examined; any deviation from the proper position can at this period be remedied.
 In thirty or forty days the cure will generally be completed.
+Whenever the fracture VOL. I. 22 occurs near the elbow or wrist, the dressings should be removed every forty-eight hours after the tenth day, and the joint gently flexed and extended before they are reapplied.

-If much contusion be occasioned by the cause of the accident, the patient is to be confined to his bed and the inflammation combatted by the usual remedies.
+If much contusion be occasioned by the cause of the accident, the patient is to be confined to his bed, and the inflammation combatted by the usual remedies.

-A compound fracture requires the confinement of the arm upon a pillow, and instead of the roller a bandage of strips is to be applied (called Scultets, from its inventor Scultetus); the wound is to be dressed in such a manner as to promote its speedy union: if it be small and not greatly contused, it may be allowed to scab, and dry lint is to be applied over it: if great laceration exist, a poultice will be found necessary.
+A compound fracture requires the confinement of the arm upon a pillow, and instead of the roller a bandage of strips is to be applied (called Scultets, from its inventor Scultetus;) the wound is to be dressed in such a manner as to promote its speedy union: if it be small and not greatly contused, it may be allowed to scab, and dry lint is to be applied over it: if great laceration exist, a poultice will be found necessary.